newaetech/CW305-Arm-DesignStart/README.md

 Debugging has been successfully tested using a Segger J-link Plus, using either the JTAG or SWD interface, with speed set to "auto".

+On the CW312-A35, set CW JTAG select switches 1-4 to "on" to connect the "FPGA Jaytag" header to the DesignStart soft-core JTAG.